CMartinETH/GESS-Simus/README.md

         environment if you have one) and enter:     <br>
         pip install numpy<br>
         pip install matplotlib
-3. Open your favourite python development environment e.g. PyCharm
+3. Open your favourite python development environment e.g. PyCharm, Spyder, Jupyter Notebook etc.
 4. Open the downloaded filexxxxxx
       Important: Do NOT change anything in this file Start the program.
 It will output every iteration step, up to 500.
 This might take 1-2 minutes, depending on the CPU of your computer.
 5. When it reaches 500 iterations, it will output a figure (might be in the background).
-It should show
+It should show a triangle.
+This is emerged path of the pedestrians, walking from 3 starting points to a random chosen other end point.

-(step by step instructions to reproduce your results. *Keep in mind that people reading this should accomplish to reproduce your work within 20 minutes.
-It needs to be self-contained and easy to use*. e.g. git clone URL_PROY; cd URL_PROY; python3 main.py --light_test (#--light test runs in less than 5minutes with up to date hardware))
+e.g. git clone URL_PROY; cd URL_PROY; python3 main.py --light_test (#--light test runs in less than 5minutes with up to date hardware))

 ## The Model